 1. Set a vision for volunteer involvement.
-Know why you want alumni involved or you may find recruiting difficult.
-Here are four easy tips:
+Know why you want alumni

 - Take time to write down your program's reasons for involving volunteers and make sure everyone-advisor, officer teams, alumni, business leaders and recruitment committee-agrees. - Review the program's mission and determine what alumni volunteers are expected to do. - Set specific goals and objectives for alumni.
 Ask: How will they make a difference in supporting agricultural education and FFA? - Annually review and revise your program's goals and objectives for alumni participation.